siboehm/lleaves/README.md

 ### Tasks
 - Come up with a better name (has to be available on PyPI and conda)
-- Switch to single-precision floats instead of float64.
 - Release GIL and implement multithreading
 - Refactor `nodes.py` to split AST-traversal from IR Codegen.
 - Experiment with more efficient bitvector storage for categoricals (Int64 instead of Int32).
 - Implement final output transformation function in IR instead of numpy ufunc.
 - Parse `internal_count` from model.txt, use it for compiler branch prediction hints.
-(Caveat: Treelite has this and it doesn't help at all)
+  (Caveat: Treelite has branch prediction hints and it doesn't with speed at all)